artworks

 animations on varying scale LED panels

-The body of work Light in Motion explores how we perceive time at, or close to, the speed of light.
+The body of work Light in Flight explores how we perceive time at, or close to, the speed of light.

-Presented on LED displays of varying scales, each animation in the series reveals a physical space illuminated by photons emitted in pulses by a laser and captured by a camera designed to detect single photons.
+Presented on LED displays of varying scales, each study reveals a physical space illuminated by photons, emitted in pulses by a laser and captured by a camera designed to detect single photons.
 The ‘light-captures’ create time-lapse sequences which reveal ‘light-waves’ in motion, depicting space as it sculpts the light.

 The series shows how when we slow down the speed of light to a frame rate which makes it visible to the human eye, revealing its quantum properties, our sense of perspective in time and space is thrown into question, and asks how it is we can see space outside of time.

-Created in part through their collaboration with physicists at the University of Glasgow’s Extreme Light Group, who investigate quantum photonics.
+Created through their collaboration with physicists at the University of Glasgow’s Extreme Light Group, who investigate quantum photonics.

 Thanks to Daniele Faccio, Ash Lyons and Sam Nerenberg.